creativecommons/cc-legal-tools-app/README.md

 ## Translation

 To upload/download translation files to/from Transifex, you'll need an account there with access to these translations.
-Then follow the [Authenticiation |
+Then follow the [Authentication |
 Introduction to the Transifex API | Transifex Documentation][transauth]: to get an API token, and set `TRANSIFEX["API_TOKEN"]` in your environment with its value.

-The [creativecommons/cc-licenses-data][repodata] repository should be cloned next to this `cc-licenses` repository.
+The [creativecommons/cc-licenses-data][repodata] repository must be cloned next to this `cc-licenses` repository.
 (It can be elsewhere, then you need to set `DATA_REPOSITORY_DIR` to its location.)
 Be sure to clone using a URL that starts with `git@github...` and not `https://github...`, or you won't be able to push to it.
+Also see [Data Repository](#data-repository), above.

-In production, the `check_for_translation_updates` mangement command should be run hourly.
+In production, the `check_for_translation_updates` management command should be run hourly.
 See [Check for Translation Updates](#check-for-translation-updates), below.